wbolster/plyvel/doc/api.rst

       Move the iterator to the specified `target`.

-      This moves the iterator to the the first key that sorts equal or before the specified `target` within the iterator range (`start` and `stop`).
+      This moves the iterator to the the first key that sorts equal or after the specified `target` within the iterator range (`start` and `stop`).

    .. py:method:: close()